Paeddasan/Acute_SPB_post_RSI_ECSS2024/README.md

-# Acute Effects of Slow-Paced Breathing on Cardiac Autonomic Control following Sprint Interval Training - A Randomized Controlled Trial
+# Acute Effects of Slow-Paced Breathing on Cardiac Autonomic Control Following Sprint Interval Training - A Randomized Controlled Trial
-Poster presentation at the ECSS 2024
+**Poster presentation at the ECSS 2024**
 Abstract-ID: 1861

 **Authors**